phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_lr.md

 What do you predict to be the concentration of `L(t!l).T(l!l)` after 1 hour?

-If you are interested, a more detailed tutorial on BNG modeling can be found [here](http://comet.lehman.cuny.edu/griffeth/BioNetGenTutorialFromBioNetWiki.pdf).
+If you are interested, a more detailed tutorial on BioNetGen modeling can be found [here](http://comet.lehman.cuny.edu/griffeth/BioNetGenTutorialFromBioNetWiki.pdf).

 [^Li2004]: Li M, Hazelbauer GL.
 2004.
 Cellular stoichimetry of the components of the chemotaxis signaling complex.
 Journal of Bacteriology.
 [Available online](https://jb.asm.org/content/186/12/3687)